travis-ci/docs-travis-ci-com/user/sauce-connect.md

 The integration automatically sets up a tunnel required to get started testing with it.
 For that purpose, it uses Sauce Connect.

+Note that due to security restrictions, the Sauce Labs addon is not available on pull request builds.
+See the [pull requests page](http://docs.travis-ci.com/user/pull-requests/#Security-Restrictions-when-testing-Pull-Requests) for full details on why it is disabled.

 ## Setting up Sauce Connect

 [Sauce Connect][sauce-connect] securely proxies browser traffic between Sauce